photo by Sakurako Kanemitsu

 Short Bio

-Ryan Suleiman was born to Lebanese and Mid-Western parents in California.
+Ryan Suleiman was born in California to Lebanese and Mid-Western parents.
 His music engages with dreaming, the natural world, and the understated beauty of everyday life.
 His one-act chamber opera, Moon, Bride, Dogs, was described by the San Francisco Chronicle as “a gem” with “an aesthetic that is at once so strange and so accessible.”
 While his artistic interests vary, he seeks ways of conveying the simultaneity of beauty and dread that characterizes our times.
+To this end, he is currently working on a portrait concert in collaboration with The Fourth Wall Ensemble called Symbiosis, which embraces the connection between theatricality and classical music.
+This project, which also includes a new work, will be premiered at Boston Conservatory at Berklee in Spring 2025.

-Recent projects include an opera called The School for Girls Who Lost Everything in the Fire with writer Cristina Fríes (in progress), a Piano Concerto, and a work for socially-distanced soprano and chamber ensemble that explores collective feelings of isolation through the poetry of Gibran Khalil Gibran.
-Ryan completed his Ph.D. at University of California, Davis.
+Ryan completed his Ph.D. at University of California, Davis, where he wrote his dissertation on Unsuk Chin’s Cello Concerto through the lens of dreams and performance.
 He is currently an Assistant Professor at Berklee College of Music and has held teaching positions at the Sacramento State School of Music and UC Davis.
-He also teaches composition privately.
-Ryan currently resides in Boston with his partner and several furry animals.
+He currently resides in Boston with his partner and three furry animals.
 More information available at www.ryansuleiman.com.